ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 <!-- TODO(author): add one concrete detail from a prior failed rewrite attempt (which subsystem it fell apart in, or one specific symptom) to ground this paragraph. -->

 Layering was the correction, not the original plan.
-This time I had ChatGPT climb the runtime like a dependency ladder.
-It started with the small values everything else touches: allocation helpers, source positions and extents (`Point`, `Length`), recovery cost (`ErrorCost`), and Unicode decoding.
-On top of those came the `Subtree` layer—the compact syntax value introduced earlier—defining how recognized syntax is stored, shared, and released.
-Next were the generated-language tables, the grammar-specific symbols, states, actions, lexing functions, and metadata that the runtime interprets, and then the lexer that consults them to produce tokens.
-With syntax and tokens in place, the GLR stack crossed over: `StackHead`, `StackNode`, and `StackLink`, the machinery for active parse versions, their shared histories, and the subtrees recognized between parser states.
-Above that came `Tree`, `Node`, `TreeCursor`, and changed-range computation—the types that expose the completed tree to callers.
-The parser and reduction loop went last: the coordinator that ties lexing, table lookup, stack operations, syntax construction, recovery, and acceptance together.
+This time I had ChatGPT climb the runtime like a dependency ladder:

+- **Foundational values:** allocation helpers, source positions and extents (`Point`, `Length`), recovery cost (`ErrorCost`), and Unicode decoding.
+- **Syntax storage:** the compact `Subtree` value and the rules for storing, sharing, and releasing recognized syntax.
+- **Generated-language tables:** grammar-specific symbols, states, actions, lexing functions, and metadata.
+- **Lexing:** the runtime that consults those tables to produce tokens.
+- **The GLR stack:** `StackHead`, `StackNode`, and `StackLink`, including active parse versions, shared histories, and the subtrees between parser states.
+- **The public tree:** `Tree`, `Node`, `TreeCursor`, and changed-range computation.
+- **The parser and reduction loop:** the final coordinator connecting lexing, table lookup, stack operations, syntax construction, recovery, and acceptance.

 At each layer, the Rust initially stayed close to the C. This was not the final style, but it was a useful debugging instrument: recognizably equivalent